DRHSART

 Stage One: "Ideation"

-After watching the videos and viewing the website of Shepard Fairey, the students are asked to brainstorm in their journals the type of self portrait pose and symbol that might summarize or unveil some aspect of their personality or values.
-The symbol they choose will be incorporated into their final image, much like the first example of Shepard Fairey's works to the left.
-Both the symbol and the self portrait will be be simplified, as they will be created through stencils and spray paint, a process that leaves little room for complex detail.
-Students will use Photoshop to simplify the photograph, and will use sketchbooks to refine and simplify the symbol that will be used.
-It is suggested that many versions or "ideations" of the symbol be developed in the journal before a final decision is made to create the stencils.
-Before the collage or stencils are created, students are required to write a brief explanation of what the symbol and pose mean to them.
+After watching the videos and viewing the website of Shepard Fairey, the students are asked to brainstorm in their journals the type of self portrait pose that might summarize or unveil some aspect of their personality or values.
+The self portrait will be be simplified, as they will be created through stencils and spray paint, a process that leaves little room for complex detail.
+Students will use the cutout adjustment in Adobe Photoshop to simplify the photograph.
+Before the collage or stencils are created, students are required to write a brief explanation of what they are trying to express in this portrait.

 Stage Two: "The Collage"